how to dry silk pillowcases

 Now, you don't want to dry your pillowcase under the direct glare of sunlight.
 Doing so can reduce the quality of the silk and cause yellowing.

-If hanging, run your hands along the clothesline to remove any dirt that could leave marks or lines on your silk pillowcase when dry.
+If hanging, run your hands along the clothesline to remove any dirt that could leave marks or lines on your laundry when dry.

-You can also dry your silk pillowcase indoors in a well-ventilated room.
+You can also dry it indoors in a well-ventilated room.

 Here are some quick tips to remember when drying your silk fabrics:

-• Do not wring or squeeze silk pillowcases to remove excess water.
+• Do not wring or squeeze to remove excess water.

-• Run your hands along clotheslines to remove dirt and stains that could potentially leave lines or marks on the silk pillowcase.
+• Run your hands along clotheslines to remove dirt and stains that could potentially leave lines or marks on bedding.

 • Avoid heat!
-Do not put your silk fabric in the dryer.
+Do not put your fabric in the dryer.

-• Do not use wooden drying racks that can leave stains or dye on your pillowcases.
+• Do not use wooden drying racks that can leave stains or dye on your laundry.

 iron your silk pillowcase inside out